CloudByteStorages/blog/_posts/2016-08-22-VMware-vSphere-Data-Protection(VDP)-Instalation-and-Configuration.md

 - The deployment will take around 20-25 minutes to complete.

-- Once the deployement is done, the next steps will be the configuration of VDP.
+- Once the deployement is done, the next steps will involve the configuration of VDP.